-Issue Commentary 5 Confirmation requests from third parties We requested from management permission to send confirmation requests to third party banks and other financial institutions and a number of other local authorities.
+Issue Commentary Confirmation requests from third parties We requested from management permission to send confirmation requests to third party banks and other financial institutions and a number of other local authorities.
 This permission was granted and the requests were sent.
 Of these requests all were returned with positive confirmations.
 There are a number of third party balances where it is more efficient to undertook alternative procedures, including long term debt with the PWLB where we received central notification of the balances and temporary borrowing where the cash had been repaid before the audit commenced.
+P.F.M.
 Accounting practices Our review found no material omissions in the financial statements but there were some areas where there was not full compliance.
-These included compliance with IFRS15 disclosure requirements (Code section 2.7.4) and the disclosure required by Code 3.4.2.31 setting out the nature of the reclassification in CIES due to structural change and in particular the amount of each item reclassified.
 Note 36: Assumptions Made About the Future, and Other Major Sources of Estimation Uncertainty does not fully comply with the Code in reporting on uncertainty including the requirement to include a sensitivity analysis for all assumptions noted.
-Audit evidence and explanations/ significant Most information and explanations requested from management was provided promptly in carrying out the audit.
+Audit evidence and explanations/ significant difficulties Most information and explanations requested from management was provided promptly in carrying out the audit.
 The only significant difficulty we experienced was in obtaining information from the Council's valuer.
 This is the second year that this has occurred.
-We have escalated this to the Chief Executive and the responsible director.